PitBrendel/hello-world/README.md

 # hello-world
 First steps in github
-This is just to learn the handling wirhin github
+This is just to learn the handling within github